 3. The necessary event logistics are planned and accounted for.
 Contigency plans for vital steps are also in place.

 When planning a meeting, focus first on determining the meeting’s purpose.
-Think about the potential goals that you may want to achieve.
+Think about the potential goals that you may want to achieve during the meeting.

 1. Is there a problem you need to solve?